University of Pittsburgh

 How do I obtain a permission number for courses requiring special permission?

-If you need a permission number for a course that requires special permission, you can request one by sending an email to lawreg@pitt.edu or stopping by the Registrar's Office.
+If you need a permission number for a course that requires special permission, you can request one by sending an email to lawreg@pitt.edu.
 Please make sure to include the catalog and course numbers as well as your PeopleSoft number in your request.
 The permission number will be emailed to you.

 Where can I find all of the various credit limits that apply to JD students?